-Jenkins Certified Engineer: Folders
+Jenkins Certified Engineer: Fingerprints

 This post covers the section listed below on the Certified Jenkins Engineer (CJE) exam.